Create snapshots

 221FA094C07FAABA1A6B8710EED613F441410C95855D69653A2BDCBB590C8E9F webserver1 [2023-11-28 06:18:15 +0100]

-Use --format JSON or --format XML to get this list in a JSON or XML format.
+to get this list in a JSON or XML format.

 Explore snapshot

-You can list the directories and files in a snapshot with the rekkord list command.
-You can either use the unique snapshot hash, or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.
+command.
+You can either use the unique object hash, or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.

 export REKKORD_CONFIG_FILE=/path/to/config.ini

-rekkord list <HASH or NAME>
+rekkord list <IDENTIFIER>

 The output looks something like this: